GingerGeneste/CheatSheets/Howto_Bashbunny.md

 ```

 From here you have complete read/write/execute access to your bashbunny!
 This gives you much more control, and is very helpful when debugging certain payloads you want to run.

+Remember you can add software and ```.deb``` files in the ```tools``` folder on the USB mass storage device?
+They disappear after unmounting and mounting the bashbunny.
+This is because the OS moves the files from this folder to the ```/tools``` folder in the **system root directory**.
+When you connect with the bashbunny through screen, make sure to go 1 directory higher with the ```cd ..``` command which directs you to the system root directory.
+In here (above many other directories) you'll find a ```tools``` directory as well.
+This directory will actually contain the payloads you have added thorugh the USB mass storage device.

 # Debugging payloads
 Lets go back to the example of installing the ```QuickCreds``` payload.
 Suppose you installed the tool as described